amx01/Group-6_questionnaire_proj/README.md

 ### Reproducibility:
 * The code is 100% reproducible.
 All you need is our end product at the ipython notebook, your google account and internet connection.
 We have integrated everything to work within python, including plotting graphs in R.
-* To ensure the visualization part works properly, you will have your matplotlib, numpy, pandas and rmagic package installed in python.
+* To ensure the visualization part works properly, you will have your matplotlib, numpy, pandas, rpy/rpy2 and rmagic package installed in python.
 Also, make sure your system contains R.